tethysplatform/tethys/docs/tutorials/component_app_basics/components.rst

 The Page Component
 ------------------

-By decorating a function with the ``App.page`` decorator, you adding another Page component to your App.
+By decorating a function with the ``App.page`` decorator, you are adding another Page component to your App.
 Based on the settings in the ``App`` class, each Page comes pre-composed with a number of other components, such as a Header and a Navbar, and a Content component.

-**This is where you come in.
-The Developer.**
+**This is where you come in: the developer.** You determine what is displayed in your app.

-Whatever is returned by your page functions represents the components that will be rendered when a user navigates to that page.
+Whatever is returned by your page functions represents the component-based content that will be rendered when a user navigates to that page.

 .. note::